*NOTE: This section has been amended by emergency legislation with identical permanent legislation that will become effective in January, 2022.*

 (3) One ex officio Commissioner, the Deputy Mayor for Planning and Economic Development;

 (5) One Commissioner who shall be a housing advocacy representative named by the D.C.
-Consortium of Legal Services Providers, except that the Commissioner shall not be an employee of the Authority.
+Consortium of Legal Services Providers, except that the Commissioner shall not be an employee of the Authority; and

-(b) Those persons nominated by the Mayor pursuant to subsection (a)(1) of this section shall meet the following requirements:
+(b) Those persons nominated by the Mayor pursuant to subsection (a)(1) and (a)(6) of this section or appointed by the Council pursuant to subsection (a)(6) of this section shall meet the following requirements:

-(1) Each individual’s appointment may be recommended by official action of the Executive Director; or
+(1) Each Commissioner's appointment may be recommended by official action of the Executive Director; or

-(2) Each individual shall be selected by the Mayor from among District residents; provided, that each meets the other criteria indicated in subsections (c) and (d) of this section.
+(2) Each Commissioner shall be selected from among District residents; provided, that each meets the other criteria indicated in subsections (c) and (d) of this section.

 (c) In addition to the requirements of subsections (b) and (d) of this section, each person nominated by the Mayor or recommended by the Executive Director shall be an individual who: